-- findings from the OfS-commissioned evaluation of a programme for pedagogic innovation projects51 - Advance HE's literature review and searchable dataset on student success.52 - 99.
+- 103. There are many sources of evidence related to student success that a provider can draw on in its activity design.
+Below are some examples of volumes of evidence related to supporting student success: - OfS's ABSS programme, including case studies - TASO's evidence toolkit and publications related to success - Advance HE's effective practice resources for retention and student success - findings from the OfS-commissioned evaluation of a programme for pedagogic innovation projects - Advance HE's literature review and searchable dataset on student success. - 104.
 We recognise that providers may still be considering their approach to blended learning as part of long-term learning and teaching strategies.
-Where this is being implemented, a credible approach is expected to consider the following: - students must be able to expect high quality teaching, and that blended learning is not used as a replacement for face-to-face education - inclusion for different student groups should be embedded from the outset53 - how to embed the findings from the OfS's blended learning review, including work with students to understand their learning needs, particularly with disabled students.54 - 100.
-Where a provider chooses or needs to deliver blended learning, it can refer to TASO's findings on teaching and learning during the coronavirus pandemic when designing the delivery of this.55
+Where this is being implemented, a credible approach is expected to consider the following: - students must be able to expect high quality teaching, and that blended learning is not used as a replacement for face-to-face education - inclusion for different student groups should be embedded from the outset - how to embed the findings from the OfS's blended learning review, including work with students to understand their learning needs, particularly with disabled students. - 105.
+Where a provider chooses or needs to deliver blended learning, it can refer to TASO's findings on teaching and learning during the coronavirus pandemic when designing the delivery of this.